xoblite/xoblite-plugins/README.md

 # xoblite™ plugins
-This repository contains the source code of some of my plugins for xoblite™ and other Blackbox for Windows® branches.
+This repository contains the source code of some of my plugins for [xoblite™](https://github.com/xoblite/xoblite-shell) and other Blackbox for Windows branches.

 Matching binary downloads can be found at http://xoblite.net/shell/plugins/.